Kinzs2001/Notes-App/README.md

     - ## These is how the home page looks
        ![](images/home.png)
     ------

-  - ## Login form , Signup form , Password change form
-    - ## I have made a common form for all these operations and is linked to single page only
+    - ## How to edit and create new note.
         ![](images/edit.png)